mikrono/tModLoaderWiki_kr_ko/build.txt.md

 version - The version, which will be displayed on the mods menu

 dllReferences - A list of dll references your mod has.
-You must place the dll files in the Mod Sources folder to build, and in the Mods folder to load.
+You must place the dll files in the dllReferences folder both to build this mod and to load this mod.
 Name them by their file name without the extension.

 modReferences - A list of mods that your mod depends on.
 Name them by their file name without the extension.